Large Language Models Can Be Used to Estimate the Latent Positions of Politicians: Methods

 Between 102 senators, there are a total of 5,151 unique matchups.
-Each senator was compared to all other senators 3 times in order to study the consistency of ChatGPT's answers.
-In total, there were 15,453 pairwise comparisons: 8,001 of these were binary comparisons where ChatGPT was directly asked which of the two senators was more liberal or conservative, and 7,452 of these were based on ChatGPT's categorization of senators into one of the four ideology-party groups described above.
-The final dataset contains each matchup with the number of wins (times a senator was deemed to be more conservative in that specific matchup) and losses (times a senator was deemed to be more liberal in that specific matchup) for that particular matchup.
-We consider ties 0.5 wins for both senators in the matchup.\footnote{The next section explains why we treated ties in this fashion.}
+Each senator is compared to all other senators three times to study the consistency of ChatGPT's answers.
+The final comparison table contains each matchup with the number of wins (times a senator was deemed more conservative in that specific matchup) and losses (times a senator was deemed more liberal in that specific matchup) for that particular matchup.
+We consider ties 0.5 wins for both senators in the matchup; the section on the Bradley-Terry Model describes why we chose this approach for ties.